-- 12.1 Right to Further Relief.
+- 12.1 Right to Relief.
 Nothing in this Order abridges the right of any person to seek its modification by the Court in the future. - 12.2 Right to Assert Other Objections.
 By stipulating to the entry of this Protective Order, no Party waives any right it otherwise would have to object to disclosing or producing any information or item on any ground not addressed in this Stipulated Protective Order.
 Similarly, no Party waives any right to object on any ground to use in evidence of any of the material covered by this Protective Order. - 12.3 Filing Protected Material.
 A Party that seeks to file under seal any Protected Material must comply with Civil Local Rule 79-5.
-Protected Material may only be filed under seal pursuant to a court order authorizing the sealing of the specific Protected Material at issue; good cause must be shown in the request to file under seal.
-If a Party's request to file Protected Material under seal is denied by the Court, then the Receiving Party may file the information in the public record unless otherwise instructed by the Court.
+Protected Material may only be filed under seal pursuant to a court order authorizing the sealing of the specific Protected Material at issue.
+If a Party's request to file Protected Material under seal is denied by the court, then the Receiving Party may file the information in the public record unless otherwise instructed by the court.